Lord-Kamina/customizable-shortcuts/data/README.md

 No coding knowledge required.

 ## Current Version
-    - Version: 1.4.0
+    - Version: 2.0.0
-    - Date: 2016-11-14
+    - Date: 2016-11-23
     - Official Releases @ AMO: <https://addons.mozilla.org/en-US/firefox/addon/keybinder>
     - Support site: <https://github.com/Lord-Kamina/keybinder>

 ## Known Issues
-+ Some Shortcuts with special characters will show superfluous modifiers (Like on spanish keyboards, "?" will also register shift as a keypress.), this is mostly a cosmetic bug.
-+ Certain commands can only be disabled, not remapped (So far: Hide Firefox and Hide Others in macOS)
++ Certain commands can only be disabled, not remapped (So far: "Hide Firefox" and "Hide Others" in macOS)
-+ Some commands, although able to be remapped, will also respond to their original shortcut.
-(So far seen on macOS: Shortcuts which by default include Alt/Option and a letter)

 ## TO DO
 + Port the bug-78414 workaround to MutationObserver.